zhongyi-zhou/zhongyi-zhou/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- :smiley: I'm a postdoc at RIKEN and a visiting researcher at Google.
+- :smiley: I'm a postdoc at UTokyo and a visiting researcher at Google & RIKEN.
-- 🔭 I study both HCI and CV, focusing on how these two disciplines can jointly contribute to future interactive systems
+- 🔭 I conduct HCI research with intersection of CV and LLMs.
 - :email: email: zhongyi.zhou.work [at] gmail.com
 - :computer: personal website: https://zhongyizhou.net/
 - :hand: Be free to contact me for dicussions or collaborations!